zainaboladiti/zainaboladiti.github.io/_posts/2025-12-13-api-tokens-and-secrets-management.md

 publish: true
 comments: true # <-- THIS LINE ENABLES GISCUS COMMENTS
 image:
-  # path: /assets/img/bola1.png
+  path: /assets/img/tokens.png
 ---

 ## The Scale of the Problem

-In 2024, GitHub detected over 39 million leaked secrets across its platform.
+In 2024, GitHub detected over 39 million leaked secrets across its platform [1].
 Thirty-nine million API keys, tokens, credentials, and other sensitive authentication data exposed in public repositories where anyone with basic search skills could find them.
 To put this in perspective, GitHub's push protection system blocks several secrets every single minute, yet the leaks continue at an alarming rate.

-GitGuardian found that in 2023, 12.8 million authentication secrets were exposed across more than 3 million public repositories.
+GitGuardian found that in 2023, 12.8 million authentication secrets were exposed across more than 3 million public repositories [2].
 The numbers are staggering, but what do they actually mean?
 Each leaked secret represents a potential breach.
 An exposed AWS key can result in tens of thousands of dollars in unauthorised cloud resource usage.
 A leaked database credential can expose customer data.
 A compromised API token can give attackers access to private systems and services.

 ## Observing the Leak Landscape on GitHub